 - Hardhats

 - Footwear

 - Gloves

 - Safety goggles

-- Mask
+- Mask (to be provided on a daily basis)

-Site briefing shall be done daily to emphasize the importance of safety and to ensure all construction employees have the necessary safety gears.
+Site briefing shall be done daily to emphasize the importance of safety and to ensure all construction employees have the necessary safety gear.

 All ladders and scaffolding once in use must be properly secured with proper platform used on scaffolding.